embive/embive/README.md

 ## What about Floating Point?

 Rust doesn't support custom rounding modes nor does it expose the IEEE exception flags.
-As such, fully implementing the RISC-V F and/or D extensions would require a soft-float library.
+Hence, fully implementing the RISC-V F and/or D extensions would require a soft-float library.

 As at the time Embive was created no soft-float library satisfied my requirements (portable, safe, no_std, and complete),